Alexvidalcor/Jepetobot/Readme.md

 * The deployment of cloud infrastructure on AWS has been automated through <ins>Github Actions</ins>.

-* New code releases have also been automated via github actions and <ins>Docker containers</ins>.
+* New code releases have also been automated via Github Actions and <ins>Docker containers</ins>.

 ### Easy access to ChatGPT (GPT3.5-turbo) from Telegram